 Do you find that an aging family member has difficulty in remembering things?
 Do they seem more irritable or anxious than before?
 Or maybe you are worried that their walk seems unsteady.
-All these could be possible signs of Dementia.
+All of these could be possible signs of Dementia.
 As we age, our body begins to degenerate.
 This also happens to the brain, more so in some people than in others.
 And, such brain degeneration could lead to various issues, including cognitive, psychological and motor problems.

 Dementia is a term used to refer to a set of symptoms linked with a decline in brain health, leading to problems in day-to-day activities.
 It can be caused by many brain diseases, but Alzheimer's disease (AD) is responsible for the condition in a majority of the cases.

-Balance problems, difficulty in communication, problems in eating, memory disturbances, anxiety and depression are some of the common symptoms associated with Dementia.
+Balance problems, difficulty in communication, problems in eating, memory disturbances, anxiety, and depression are some of the common symptoms associated with Dementia.
 In most cases, Dementia develops gradually.
 Therefore, it is difficult to detect it in the initial stages.
 Dementia can affect people of all ages, but it is mostly seen in people above the age of 60, says an expert at Ashtonleigh Residential Care Home in Crawley.
-Fortunately, there are great options for care homes in West Sussex, such as the residential care homes in Horsham, which offer specialised care for people suffering from mild to moderate Dementia.
+Fortunately, there are great options for care homes in West Sussex, such as the residential care homes in Horsham, which offer specialized care for people suffering from mild to moderate Dementia.

 Treatment and Care for Patients with Dementia

 Although medication can offer symptomatic relief, we are still to discover a cure for a degenerative disorder like Dementia.
 This is true for Alzheimer's disease as well, a brain disorder that accounts for over 60% of all cases of dementia.